Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 :::{imgur-figure} FtpUBBL
 Center I/O

-I added a keystone surface mount case to make plugging and unplugging wires easy, in case I rearrage my living room or something.
+I added a keystone surface mount box to make plugging and unplugging wires easy, in case I rearrage my living room or something.
 The dark blue CAT6 cable goes to the garage for one of my UniFi access points, the light blue LC/UPC fiber cable goes to a switch in my office and the gray CAT5e cable goes up to my Chromecast behind the TV.
 The power strip is also for my TV and game consoles.